H.L. Loucks Correspondence with R. F. Pettigrew

 Biographical history

-Richard F. Pettigrew was a Delegate from the Territory of Dakota and a Senator from South Dakota.
-Born in Ludlow, Windsor County, Vt., July 23, 1848, he moved with his parents to Wisconsin in 1854.
-He attended the public schools and Evansville Academy, Evansville, Wis. and entered Beloit College, Beloit, Wis., in 1864.
-He spent one year teaching school and studying law in Iowa and entered the law department of the University of Wisconsin at Madison in 1867.
+Richard Franklin Pettigrew was a U.S. Delegate from the Dakota Territory and later a U.S. Senator from South Dakota.
+Born in Ludlow, Windsor County, Vermont, on July 23, 1848, he moved with his family to Wisconsin in 1854.
+He attended public schools and Evansville Academy before enrolling at Beloit College in 1864.
+After a year of teaching and studying law in Iowa, he entered the law department of the University of Wisconsin at Madison in 1867.

 Content and structure elements